 - If you have any concerns about earned sick time, paid leave, or your rights regarding COVID-19, call the Attorney General’s Fair Labor Hotline (M-F 10am – 4pm) at 617-727-3465

-- The DPU has issued a moratorium on electric and gas shut-offs by all private and public utility companies until the end of the declared state of emergency.
+- The DPU has lifted its moratorium on electric and gas shut-offs by all private and public utility companies in alignment with the end of the declared state of emergency.